 With its extraordinary properties, aluminium is increasingly asserting itself also in construction.
-What sets aluminium apart from other materials is mainly its resistance and insensitivity to external influences.
-Since aluminium is corrosion resistant it requires practically no maintenance, thus extending the service life of buildings and long-term costs of their renovation.
+Its resistance and insensitivity to external influences set aluminum apart from other materials.
+Since aluminium is corrosion resistant, it requires practically no maintenance, thus extending the service life of buildings and the long-term costs of their renovation.

 Architects have already been applying extruded and rolled products for several years.
-Aluminium allows them to create smooth and soft lines, precise edges and diverse surfaces on all types of facilities.
-At the same time, aluminium provides an excellent solution for roof coverings, having a contemporary and aesthetic appearance, extremely durable and require almost no maintenance due to its corrosion-resistant properties.
-Aluminium is also becoming increasingly widespread in the manufacturing of window frames, gutters, façades, Venetian blinds and other builders’ joinery.
+Aluminium allows them to create smooth and soft lines, precise edges, and diverse surfaces on all types of facilities.
+At the same time, aluminium provides an excellent solution for roof coverings, has a contemporary and aesthetic appearance, is highly durable, and requires almost no maintenance due to its corrosion-resistant properties.
+Aluminium is also becoming increasingly widespread in producing window frames, gutters, façades, Venetian blinds, and other builders’ joinery.

 Use of aluminium